Here a reader gives a teen view on reducing alcohol abuse. It’s based on her cross-cultural experience.

 Best Way to Curb Abuse

-Anyway, I was thinking that perhaps the best way to curb teenage alcohol abuse would be to lower the drinking in public age.
+I was thinking that perhaps the best way to curb teenage alcohol abuse would be to lower the drinking in public age.
 Parents should also teach that it is normal to drink alcohol, as long as it is done responsibly.

 Role Model

 Have a beer with your kids (without getting drunk), and show them by example that moderate drinking is not a big deal.
-Teenagers usually want to do that which is forbidden to them but allowed to adults.
+Teens usually want to do that which is forbidden to them but allowed to adults.

 Personally, I know that when I have a kid I will not forbid alcohol consumption, but I will discourage them from going to parties where it is consumed.
 I would rather have my child drinking responsibly in our home than going to a party with a bunch of kids who were not taught to drink responsibly by their parents.